Safeguarding Policy & Procedure

 Reporting and Record Keeping:

 Detailed notes should be recorded as soon possible following a disclosure, allegation or accident.
+Things to include in a record:

 • Details of those involved for example